Conception Bay South

-Conception Bay South is a town located on the southern shore of Conception Bay on the Avalon Peninsula of the island of Newfoundland, Province of Newfoundland and Labrador, Canada.
+Conception Bay South is a town in the Province of Newfoundland and Labrador, Canada.
 The town is commonly called CBS.
-Conception Bay South is the second largest settlement in Newfoundland and Labrador and is part of the St. John's Metropolitan Area.

-Geography

-The town is located on the southern shore of Conception Bay on the Avalon Peninsula of the island of Newfoundland.
+The town is located on the Avalon Peninsula which forms part of the southern shore of Conception Bay which is in turn part of the island of Newfoundland.
 It is approximately 20 kilometres (12 miles) southwest of the provincial capital of St. John's.
-As such, the town is part of the St. John's Metropolitan Area and most residents are employed in the nearby cities of St. John's or Mount Pearl.
+Conception Bay South is the second largest municipality in the province and is part of the St. John's metropolitan area, the 20th largest metropolitan area in Canada.
+Most of the residents are employed in the nearby cities of St. John's or Mount Pearl.

-The town lies on a zone of Cambrian bedrock, primarily shale containing limestone concretions and manganese ores.
+The town lies on Cambrian bedrock, primarily shale containing limestone concretions and manganese ores.

 History

-Conception Bay South was formed in 1973 through the amalgamation of nine communities (Topsail, Chamberlains, Manuels, Long Pond, Foxtrap, Kelligrews, Upper Gullies, Lawrence Pond and Seal Cove) all of which follow the coastline of Conception Bay.
+Conception Bay South was formed in 1973 through the amalgamation of eight communities (Topsail, Chamberlains, Manuels, Long Pond, Foxtrap, Kelligrews, Upper Gullies and Seal Cove) all of which follow the coastline of Conception Bay.
+Lawrence Pond amalgamated with the town in 1985.

 The early residents, mainly English but some Irish, were attracted by good growing land, abundant supplies of firewood and the more temperate climate as compared to other parts of the Avalon Peninsula.
 Good communication with St. John's was established by road in the 1830s and strengthened in the 1880s with the arrival of the railway.
 Residents of Conception Bay South grew crops and raised cattle for the St. John's market and St. John's residents established summer homes in Conception Bay South.

-Crime

-In August 2003 the town was the location for the murder of Zachary Turner at the hands of his mother Shirley Jane Turner.
-Turner drugged the infant and jumped off Foxtrap Marina into the Atlantic Ocean.
-She had controversially been bailed and awarded custody of the infant, even though she was in the process of being extradited to the United States to stand trial for the murder of Zachary's father.
-The events became the basis for the 2008 documentary Dear Zachary: A Letter to a Son About His Father.

-In 2013, there was a shooting near Villanova Plaza, a collection of stores in Conception Bay South.
-A man with body armor murdered two persons with an AK-47 semiautomatic rifle and committed suicide not long after.
-This incident occurred near the Conception Bay South Topsail soccer field, where a stabbing took place less than a year after.